|Photograph by TJMohr Photography|

 Step in that fateful night in November of 2012...the night that a cotton-mouth water moccasin had made its way into our backyard with our two Jack Russel terriers, Desmond and Molly Jones.
 Molly was almost four, and Desmond was about to turn three.
 Molly Jones was my and Prince Charming's first baby; the dog we were freely gifted as a puppy by our Rongey friends.
 Both dogs were bitten, and while Desmond thankfully pulled through, Molly Jones lost her life within 36 hours of the incident.
 My heart was broken...into a million pieces...like...couldn't get up off the chair in the den for 48 hours broken.
 I grieved for her so hard that all I could do was lay in that chair and cry until I fell asleep.
 Then, I would wake up and cry some more.
 It was a vicious cycle.
 Prince Charming just stayed in the chair beside me to grab me every time I woke up and was overtaken by the sorrow again and again.
 I missed two days of work; I was such a wreck.
 The sweet little dog who had loved us so faithfully was gone after just four short years together.
 People were so gracious and kind to us during that time, and many would ask if we would get another dog to replace her.
 The thought was completely alien to me...replace Molly?
 Not possible.
 She had, no less, left a hole in my heart....a hole that I knew no other pet would ever fill...a mommy hole.
 It was in December of 2012 that I told Prince Charming that I thought it may be time to have a baby.
 We decided that although we wouldn't actively try, we would stop actively preventing in January.

 Fast-forward to March 2013.
 Prince Charming and I found ourselves having to go to Mississippi to attend a funeral for a relative.
 My (only slightly older) cousin had been tragically and unexpectedly killed in a terrible car accident, and we spent a few days in Mississippi grieving with family and friends.
 While driving home, Prince Charming and I stopped in McComb to grab some dinner.
 While waiting for our food to arrive, I was watching the sweetest little young family having dinner.
-Seeing how much the sweet little toddlers loved their mom and dad, I looked and Jarrod and said, "I think I am ready to be a mommy."
+Seeing how much the sweet little toddlers loved their mom and dad, I looked at Prince Charming and said, "I think I am ready to be a mommy."
 When we finally made it back to the house, I felt emotionally and physically drained and had to work the next day.
 Deeda had left some sleep aid medicine at my house, and I decided it would be a good idea to take some to help me rest.
 It occurred to me that since we were no longer preventing pregnancy, it would probably be a good idea to take a pregnancy test before I took the medicine just to confirm that I wasn't pregnant.
+Thank God He lay that precaution on my heart.
 I have never been more surprised by the appearance of a pink line in my life!
-And we aren't talking waiting a minute to see if it appeared...we are talking pee on the stick and "TA-DA!"...pink line.
+And we aren't talking waiting a minute to see if it appeared...we are talking going on the stick and "TA-DA!"...pink line.
 I was in shock...I wasn't taking this test to see if I was pregnant because I certainly didn't have any inclination that I was...it was supposed to just be a confirmation that I could take the sleep aid and crawl into bed.
 Instead, I heard God's voice saying to me, "This is why you had that feeling in McComb.
 You feel ready to be a mommy because I am making you ready."
 My God is amazing, awesome, personal, and loving.
 He knew from the foundation of time this moment was coming, and He had given me a glimmer of hope that I was ready for what was to come because He would be with me.

 The Experiences and Insight from My First Pregnancy